 This bill establishes a cap on the amount of charitable gaming revenue that can be awarded to any single charitable organization from historic horse race wagering and games of chance, limiting it to $50,000 per calendar year.
-The bill amends existing laws by inserting provisions that state any excess revenue beyond this limit must be paid to the Lottery Commission for use in a special fund established under RSA 284:21-j.
-Additionally, it specifies that no charitable organization can receive more than 10 dates of revenue within a 12-month period and mandates that licensees must contract with at least two licensed charitable organizations for each game date.
+The bill amends existing laws by inserting provisions that state any excess revenue beyond this limit shall be directed to the Lottery Commission for use in a special fund established under RSA 284:21-j.
+Additionally, it specifies that no charitable organization can receive more than 10 dates of revenue under this section within a 12-month period and requires licensees to contract with at least two licensed charitable organizations for each game date.

-The fiscal impact of this legislation is projected to significantly increase state lottery revenue, with an estimated annual increase of approximately $18.6 million starting in FY 2026.
-This is based on historical data indicating that many charities currently receive more than the proposed cap, resulting in excess funds that would now be redirected to the Lottery Commission.
+The fiscal impact of this bill is significant, with an estimated increase in state lottery revenue of approximately $18.6 million per year starting in FY 2026.
+This increase is attributed to the fact that many charities currently receive more than the proposed cap of $50,000, resulting in excess funds that would now be redirected to the Lottery Commission.
 The bill is set to take effect on July 1, 2025, and aims to ensure a more equitable distribution of charitable gaming revenues while enhancing state funding through the lottery system.

 Statutes affected: Introduced: 284:23, 287-D:19